tillitis/tkey-random-generator/random-generator/README.md

 2. If firmware is found, load `random`.
 3. Upon receiving the device app digest back from firmware, switch to start talking the `random` protocol above.
-4. Send `CMD_GET_RANDOM` to recieve generated random data.
+4. Send `CMD_GET_RANDOM` with wanted number of bytes as argument to retrieve generated random data.
 5. Repeat step 4 until wanted amount of random data is recieved.
 6. Send `CMD_GET_SIG` to calculate and get the signature.
 7. Send `CMD_GET_HASH` to receive the generated hash of the random data.
-8. Send `CMD_GET_PUBKEY` to receive the `random`'s public key.
+8. Send `CMD_GET_PUBKEY` to receive the    public key.
 If the public key is already stored, check against it so it's the expected key.

 **Please note**: `CMD_GET_SIG` must be sent before `CMD_GET_HASH` in order to retrevie the correct hash.
 The application will return with